eth-educators/eth-docker/README.md

 # Addendum: Troubleshooting

 A few useful commands if you run into issues.
-As always, `sudo` is a Linux-ism and not needed on Windows 10.
+As always, `sudo` is a Linux-ism and may not be needed on MacOS.

 `sudo docker-compose stop servicename` brings a service down, for example `docker-compose stop validator`.<br />
 `sudo docker-compose down` will stop the entire stack.<br />